MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/lync-2013-system-registry-keys.md

 ## Conversation window application context packages

 This registry key value was used in prior versions.
-For Lync 2013, it is stored in a new location.
+For Lync 2013, it's stored in a new location.

 The mechanism for setting the location of trusted Silverlight applications that are hosted in a Microsoft Lync 2013 Conversation Window Extension (CWE) has changed.
 To host your Microsoft Lync 2010 or Lync 2013 CWE application in a Lync 2013 conversation window, create a new key in the registry of the computer that is running the Lync 2013 client.
 You can host a CWE application on a local computer hard drive, on a network computer referenced by a UNC path, or on a Web site.